 Adding a folder or volume tells VirusBarrier to trust all files contained in the selected item, including any subfolders it contains.

 VirusBarrier is designed to work unobtrusively in the background once it's installed.
 However, it has numerous options to let you control how its various functions run.
 You set these options in the Preferences window, which you reach either by choosing VirusBarrier > Preferences… or by pressing Command-comma on your keyboard.

-The Preferences window is divided into four panes: General, Scanner, Advanced, and Feedback.
+The Preferences window is divided into three panes: General, Scanner and Advanced.